qgis/QGIS-Django/dockerize/README.md

 make migrate
 ```

-- **update**-migrations: Creates new migration files based on changes in models.
+- **update-migrations**: Creates new migration files based on changes in models.
 ```sh
 make update-migrations
 ```